leighdahlin/portfolio-2.0/README.md

 # Portfolio Website

 This is the repository for my personal portfolio website.
 It is built using React and Next.js, styled with Tailwind CSS, and deployed on Netlify.
+It is deployed here: [https://leighdahlin.com/](https://yarnpkg.com/)

 ## Table of Contents